Statewide performance

 The following information relates to the activity that passes through Queensland Health during the specified period.

-A long-stay patient is an inpatient that is medically ready for discharge but is awaiting appropriate supports to transition to the community.
-Long-stay patients are categorised by age as either long-stay younger patients (LSYPs) or long-stay older patients (LSOPs).
-LSYPs are under the age of 65 and are typically waiting for support from the National Disability Insurance Scheme (NDIS) to be discharged.
-LSOPs are aged 65 or over, or 50 and over for Aboriginal and Torres Strait Islander people, and are eligible for aged care services.
+Delayed Discharge patients are categorised as either delayed discharge younger patient (DDYP) or delayed discharge older patient (DDOP).
+DDYPs are under the age of 65 and are typically waiting for supports from the National Disability Insurance Scheme (NDIS) to be discharged.
+DDOPs are aged 65 or over, or 50 and over for Aboriginal and Torres Strait Islander Peoples and are eligible for Aged Care services.
+Eligible Aboriginal and Torres Strait Islander Peoples aged 50-64 can access Aged Care or the NDIS.
+DDYP and DDOP may also experience barriers to discharge other than Aged Care or the NDIS.

 Statewide resources